MOHAMEDZAYEDSCU/OBSIDIAN/Maharatech/Ethical Hacking/1_Reconnaissance.md

 >- for specific results and decrease results possibilities.

 >[!danger]- site:{DNS}
->- to be more specific that only search for a specific website.
+>- to be more specific that only search in a specific website.
 >- like: "hacking intern" site:microsoft.com

 >[!todo]- filetype: {doc, pdf, ....}